docker/get-involved/content/en/docs/EventHandbooks/Docker101/_index.md

    - Job Function
    - Country

-## Sending confirmation email for the workshop
+## Sending confirmation email for workshop

 Once the user register for the event, Community Leaders need to ensure that the interested users should receive a confirmation email.